wso2/docs-mi/en/docs/reference/connectors/ceridiandayforce-connector/ceridiandayforce-connector-example.md

 * `/postEmployeeContact`  - This will create the contact information of an employee when invoked.
 The relevant parameters must be passed in the body as we will see below.

-## Setting Up the Environment
+## Setting up the environment

 Please follow the steps mentioned at [Setting up Ceridian Dayforce Environment]({{base_path}}/reference/connectors/ceridiandayforce-connector/ceridiandayforce-connector-config/) document in order to create a Ceridian Dayforce developer account and obtain credentials you need to access the
 Dayforce sample APIs.
 Keep them saved to be used in the next steps.

-## Setting Up the Integration Project
+## Setting up the integration project

 Follow the steps in [create integration project]({{base_path}}/develop/create-integration-project/) to set up the Integration Project.

-## Creating the Integration Logic
+## Creating the integration logic

 1. Select Micro Integrator and click on `+` in APIs to create a REST API.
 In the form that opens, provide the API name as `DayforceConnectorTestAPI` and the context as `/dayforceconnector` and click on **Create**.
     <img src="{{base_path}}/assets/img/integrate/connectors/dayforce/create-new-rest-api.png" title="Adding a Rest API" width="800" alt="Adding a Rest API"/>